-Detail For management to consider Management Response Status as at 2018-19 audit Management Response Accounts quality and submission The draft accounts were not appropriately formatted and incomplete due to the first time use of CIPFA's Big Red Button.
+Detail For management to consider Management Response Status as at 2018-19 audit Management Response Accounts qu uality and submission The draft accounts were not appropriately formatted and incomplete due to the first time use of CIPFA's Big Red Button.
 The draft accounts were also submitted to us after the agreed timetable.
 It was evident that the draft accounts had not been through a robust quality review process before being submitted to us for audit.
 In addition, the draft accounts contained, and the final amended accounts still contained, numerous rounding errors.
-We understand that these rounding errors were created by the Big Red Button, and despite many attempts to rectify them, the Finance Team have been unable to do so.
-Finance need to reconsider their close-down plan following the issues encountered this year ensuring enough time is built in for a robust quality review process before the accounts are submitted to us for audit.
+We understand that these rounding errors were created by the Big Red Button, and despite many attempts to rectify them, the Finance need to reconsider their close-down plan following the issues encountered this year ensuring enough time is built in for a robust quality review process before the accounts are submitted to us for audit.
 A full review and update of the closure plan will be completed before 31 December 2018.
 Sufficient time will be included in the plan for a robust quality assurance review of the draft financial statements by senior managers.
 Target Date: 31 December 2018.
 Ongoing This has not been fully implemented as similar issues have arisen during our 2018-19 audit.
 This recommendation has therefore been superseded by the 2018-19 recommendation in Appendix 1 above.
 See Appendix 1.

-Detail For management to consider Management Response Status as at 2018-19 audit Management Response Working papers and staff availability Working papers were of a good standard and, overall, provided a good audit trail to source information.
+Detail For management to consider Management Response Status as at 2018-19 audit Management Response Finance Team have been unable to do so.
+Working pape ers and staff availability Working papers were of a good standard and, overall, provided a good audit trail to source information.
 However, the working papers were not submitted to us in line with our agreed deliverables schedule but on a request basis.
 In addition, we were not made fully aware of all annual leave and other work commitments of the Finance Team.
 As a result, we could not effectively plan our work to ensure that the required finance officers were available when needed.
 Further problems arose due to the fact that audit queries could only be resolved by the staff responsible for individual account areas.
-This led to further delays in receiving working papers and information when staff were not available.
-The Wales Audit Office will look to revisit our deliverables schedule for the 2018-19 audit process building in any scope for auditing account areas earlier following discussions with Finance.
+This led to further delays in receiving working Audit Wales will look to revisit our deliverables schedule for the 2018-19 audit process building in any scope for auditing account areas earlier following discussions with Finance.
 Finance need to ensure they sign up and deliver on the working paper deadlines as agreed.
-In addition, Finance need to ensure every effort is made that key finance staff are available during our 'tight audit window' and an accurate availability schedule of finance staff is provided on the outset of the audit to allow us to plan our work around this.
-We will work with the Wales Audit Office to ensure the deliverables schedule reflects an agreed list of working papers, as well as the key contacts for individual areas and their availability during the accounts/audit process.
+In addition, Finance need to ensure every effort is made that key finance staff are available during our 'tight audit window' and an accurate availability We will work with Audit Wales to ensure the deliverables schedule reflects an agreed list of working papers, as well as the key contacts for individual areas and their availability during the accounts/audit process.
 Target Date: 31January 2019 Ongoing This has not been fully implemented as similar issues have been experienced during our 2018-19 audit.
 This recommendation has therefore been superseded by the 2018-19 recommendation in Appendix 1 above.
 See Appendix 1.